These instructions are for patients who have had excision with sutures (stitches) performed at Spot Check Clinic.

 To minimise scarring, you can continue to tape the wound and/or use silicone gel (Epicyn, Dermatix, Kelocote or Strataderm) twice daily for the next 2-3 months.

+If you wish, massage the wound twice daily for about 10 minutes at a time.
 Do not use vitamin E cream.
 There is no evidence that it promotes wound healing.

 Excision fees